Meet the Team

 Instructor & Staff Educator

-Christina has been involved with horses throughout her life.
+Chris has been involved with horses throughout her life.
 Her children have taken countless riding and horsemanship lessons, and are successful in the show ring and on the trail.
 She is a mother of two children with disabilities.
-Christina lives outside Ashland on a small hobby farm with 3 horses, 2 ponies, goats, chickens, cats and a dog.
-She has been a PATH instructor since 2012 and became CTRI in 2019, starting work with Reins of Inspiration in 2012 where she continued until beginning at Hooves of Joy.
+Chris lives outside Ashland on a small hobby farm with 3 horses, 2 ponies, goats, chickens, cats and a dog.
+She has been a PATH INTL instructor since 2012 and became CTRI in 2019, starting work with Reins of Inspiration in 2012 where she continued until beginning at Hooves of Joy.
 A 4H Horse Leader for 15 plus years, instructing lessons, horsemanship, and horse quiz bowl teams.
 Certified in first aid, AED, CPR, and First Aid Mental Health for youth.
 Substitute at Our Lady of the Lake School in the preschool room and various aid positions K-8.
 Tutors elementary age students.
 Works for ICES

 Instructor